OnChainSurvivor/OnChainSurvivor/README.md

 - **Content Creators:** Engage streamers and content creators to showcase gameplay and mechanics.
 - **Events:** Host in-game events and challenges with other Communities.

-### 🥇 Phase 1 🥇: Daily Game Challenges, by players for players!
+### 🥇 Phase 1 🥇: Daily Game Challenges, by challengers for players!

-This  system integrates both L1 (Ethereum) and L2 blockchains, allowing users from these networks to add their challenges to the queue.
-The  system is competitive, with each user placing their challengesaiming for the top positions on the leaderboard.
-The structure is dynamic and ONLY the number one in the queue becomes the main challenge.
+This  system integrates both L1 (Ethereum) and L2 blockchains, allowing users from these networks to add their challenges to the Challenge queue.
+The  system is competitive, with each user placing their challenges, aiming for the top positions on the leaderboard.
+The structure is dynamic and ONLY the number one in the queue becomes the main challenger for the next day!.
+The initial plan is to have the challenge queue settle on ethereum until several Usex Experience issues are solved, but this can change in the future to move to a L2.

 Queue Process

-**Bidding**: Users from Ethereum (L1) and various L2 blockchains submit bids into the centralized bid pool.
-The bid values determine the ranking, where the highest bid secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are fille,  ensuring opportunities for all participants.
+**Setting Challenge**: Users from Ethereum (L1) and various L2 blockchains submit challenges into the global queue.
+The challenge values determine the ranking, where the highest one of the day secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are fille,  ensuring opportunities for all participants.

-**Daily Reset**: At midnight, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
+**Daily Rank up**: At midnight, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
 All other positions advance one spot too!

 **Adding**: If the previous day's top-ranked in the Challenge Queue wants to secure the first rank again, they must re add with a higher amount to reclaim their position and set the game Challenge for consecutive days.

 This system ensures fairness by regularly refreshing the queue, preventing any one user from monopolizing the top position.

-### Phase 2: NFT Communities compete for Control the Game
+### Phase 2: Multiple games, all using the same Challenge Queue and Human Consensus.
-### Phase 3: Players compete for the Hall of Survivors
+### Phase 3: AI generated real time experiences, using Human Consensus, Overlayed on top of the template games.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈